CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Methodology

-\item \textbf{Information-Based} This algorithm selects the question with the maximum Fisher Information (specifically, utilizing the T-optimality criteria \cite{pukelsheim2006optimal}), which measures the expected amount of reduction in uncertainty in the student knowledge after observing their response.
-For a candidate question $q_j$, we compute the Fisher Information as the trace of the Fisher information matrix w.r.t.\ the latent knowledge vector $\mathbf{z}_i$:
+\paragraph{Fisher-Information-Based} This algorithm selects the question with the maximum Fisher information.
+Specifically, we use the trace of the Fisher information matrix as the scalar information score \cite{pukelsheim2006optimal}.
+High Fisher information indicates that observing the response is expected to substantially reduce uncertainty about the student's latent knowledge.
+For a candidate question $q_j$, we compute this score with respect to the student's latent knowledge vector $\mathbf{z}_i$ across $N$ sampled responses.
+Since the corresponding Fisher information matrix is the outer product of the log-likelihood gradient and its transpose, its trace is equivalent to the squared $\ell_2$ norm of the gradient.
+We construct the Fisher information metric $\mathcal{I}_j$ as:

-We select the question with the maximum $\mathcal{I}(q_j)$.
-We denote this question selection algorithm as \textbf{Information}. \end{itemize}